-How to use Moringa powder to grow hair
+How to use Moringa to promote hair growth

 Moringa powder can also be added to various teas or you can just stir it into hot water to make tea on its own.
 You may add apple cider vinegar for added benefits if you wish.
 Use the tea as a hair rinse during your wash day.